 The lab analysis will show not only whether a lead is present or not but also the levels present in the specific source.

 Lead in Water

-Lead can enter drinking water through corrosion of pipes, especially when the water has high acidity or low mineral content.
+Lead can enter drinking water through the corrosion of pipes, especially when the water has high acidity or low mineral content.
 Spaces built before 1986 are more likely to have lead pipes, fixtures, and solder.
 However, even new, legally "lead-free" plumbing may contain up to 8% lead.
-Healthy Home Environmental Services will take multiple samples from each water source in the space and have it analyzed to determine if a lead is present and if so, in what quantities.
+Healthy Home Environmental Services will take multiple samples from each water source in the space and have it analyzed to determine if lead is present and if so, in what quantities.

 Lead in Dust

 Studies have shown that dust lead levels are the strongest predictor of children's blood lead levels compared with a number of other variables.
 The most common place to find lead-based paint is in the dust on window sills and in window troughs, floors, doors, or baseboards.
 It can also be found on and near stairs, railings, fire escapes, and porches.

 Healthy Home Environmental Services will take dust wipe samples of any areas where dust is collecting or where deteriorating paint is detected.